mseeam99/mseeam99/README.md

 ###

-<h3 align="center">My name is Iqbal, a Software Engineer skilled in Python, C/C++, Java, Flutter, and React Native, with backend experience in Firebase and Django.
+<h3 align="center">Skilled in Python, C/C++, Java, Flutter, and React Native, with backend experience in Firebase and Django.
 Algorithm design, mobile app development, and AI enthusiast.
 </h3>

 ###